Rails-Designer/perron-site/app/content/articles/publishing.md

 preview: custom-token # → "my-post-custom-token"
 ```

+The generated token is built off the content's file path.
+So if you change the file path, the generated token will change too.

 Note that anyone with the “secret link” can view the content, including (search) bots.
-To skip indexing, by search engines, of “previewable resources” add this to the `<head>`:
+To skip indexing, by decent bots, of “previewable resources” add this to the `<head>`:
 ```erb
 <%% if @resource.preview? %>
   <meta name="robots" content="nofollow, noindex" />